Recently, I talked to a guy who is living in the United States on an E2 Visa.

 Minimum Investment for Eb5

 The amount that you will be required to invest depends on where your business is based.
-For most locations, a $1,800,000 investment is required.
-For areas with high unemployment, an investment of 900,000 may be sufficient if your business creates a number of full time jobs for US workers.
+For most locations, a whopping $1,800,000 investment is required.
+Ouch.
+However, If your business is in an area with high unemployment, you might be able to get away with a $900,000 investment.

 #2 Invest in a Regional Center Eb5 Project